DevYehia/Hazard-Detection-System/README.md

 # Overview
-The project aims to build an embedded system to detect hazards like fires, smokes and also detect intrusions using Li-Fi communication
+The project aims to build an embedded system to detect hazards like fires, smokes and also detect intrusions.
+Also a communication system is implemented between two microcontrollers using Li-Fi communication

 # Basic operation
 A microcontroller is connected to the sensors (in our case a tiva c board is used) and keeps on monitoring their readings until a reading exceeds its threshold, After pressing